-The serial interface of the AD7810 consists of three wires, a serial clock input SCLK, serial port enable $\overline{\text{CONVST}}$ and a serial data output D{OUT} (see Figure 16).
+The serial interface of the AD7823 consists of three wires, a serial clock input SCLK, serial port enable $\overline{\text{CONVST}}$ and a serial data output D{OUT} , see Figure 16 below.
 The serial interface is designed to allow easy interfacing to most microcontrollers, e.g., PIC16C, PIC17C, QSPI and SPI, without the need for any gluing logic.
 When interfacing to the 8051, the SCLK must be inverted.
-The Microprocessor Interface section explains how to interface to some popular microcontrollers.
+The "Microprocessor Interface" section explains how to interface to some popular microcontrollers.

-Figure 16 shows the timing diagram for a serial read from the AD7810.
+Figure 16 shows the timing diagram for a serial read from the AD7823.
 The serial interface works with both a continuous and a noncontinuous serial clock.
-The rising edge of the $\overline{\text{CONVST}}$ signal resets a counter, which counts the number of serial clocks to ensure the correct number of bits are shifted out of the serial shift registers.
+The rising edge of the $\overline{\text{CONVST}}$ signal RESETS a counter, which counts the number of serial clocks to ensure the correct number of bits are shifted out of the serial shift registers.
 The SCLK is ignored once the correct number of bits have been shifted out.
-In order for another serial transfer to take place, the counter must be reset by the falling edge of the 10th SCLK.
-Data is clocked out from the D{OUT} line on the first rising SCLK edge after the rising edge.
-D{OUT} enters its high impedance state again on the falling edge of the 10th SCLK.
-In multipackage applications, the $\overline{\text{CONVST}}$ signal can be used as a chip select signal.
-The serial interface will not shift data out until it receives a rising edge on the $\overline{\text{CONVST}}$ pin.
+In order for another serial transfer to take place, the counter must be reset by the falling edge of the eighth SCLK.
+Data is clocked out from the DOUT line on the first rising SCLK edge after the rising edge of the CONVST signal and on subsequent SCLK rising edges.
+The D{OUT} pin goes back into a high impedance state on the falling edge of the eighth SCLK.
+In multipackage applications, the CONVST signal can be used as a chip select signal.
+The serial interface will not shift data out until it receives a rising edge on the CONVST pin.